THM - Block

 3. What is the flag that the first user got access to?

 The flag was clearly in a file saved and the user download it over smb.
-To get the file content, the smb encrypted frame has to be decrypted:
+To get the file content, the SMB-encrypted frame must be decrypted:

 3.1 Session ID